apache/mxnet/doc/aws.md

   ```bash
   ~/mxnet/tracker/dmlc_ssh.sh -n 10 -s 10 -H hosts python train_mnist.py
   ```

+Here we use a simple ```dmlc_ssh``` that runs DMLC jobs without any cluster frameworks.
+We also provide other scripts in [tracker](https://github.com/dmlc/dmlc-core/tree/master/tracker) to run on other cluster frameworks, including Hadoop(YARN) and SGE.

 Note: Sometimes the jobs lingers at the slave machines even we pressed `Ctrl-c` at the root node.
 We can kill them by